-The April issue of DJ Meesh digs deep into the sounds and ideas that define this moment in music.
+The May issue of DJ Meesh digs deep into the sounds and ideas that define this moment in music.
 From the booth to the dancefloor — this is what's on the decks right now.

 Full biography, technical rider, high-resolution photos, and booking information.
 Available for download for promoters, venues, and media.